Did you know that two in five Singaporeans are flexitarians?

-What about vegetarians and vegans?
+What about vegans and vegetarians?
 How do they differ from one another?
 For people who don’t practice these diets, the differences may seem minimal – but vegetarian and vegan diets are quite different, and this can affect the way you label our menus (and tweak your recipes).

-In general, vegetarians don’t eat animals – but they can eat animal products like eggs, dairy and cheese.
+In general, vegetarians don’t eat animals – but they can eat animal products such as eggs, dairy and cheese.
 There are various reasons why people choose a vegetarian diet (and in addition to the reasons listed above – i.e., health, love for animals), and religious beliefs also play a part.

-On this note, it’s helpful to know that some Buddhists’ vegetarian diets also exclude alliums, which are sometimes also known as the “five pungent vegetables” – onions, garlic, chives, green onions and leeks.
-So, if your vegetarian dish contains these ingredients, it’s important that your menu says so.
+On this note, it’s helpful to know that some religious diets also exclude alliums, which are sometimes also known as the “five pungent vegetables” – onions, garlic, chives, green onions and leeks.
+This means that if your vegetarian dish contains these ingredients, it’s important that your menu says so.

 What does this mean for your menu?
 The basic rules still remain – it’s all about taste, taste and taste.